Why?

-Any number of questions asked in response to the outcomes of the 2024 national election start with that word, and any number of columnists, media personalities, and political analysts have offered a range of answers to those questions.
+Any number of questions asked in response to the outcomes of the 2024 national election start with that word, and any number ofletters spelling out 'why' surrounded by a jumble of other letters columnists, media personalities, and political analysts have offered a range of answers to those questions.
 Many, if not most, of the “why?”s reflect surprise about the results—suggesting that things did not go as expected in one or many ways.
 My purpose today is not to add to those questions, or to further speculate about the answers.
 Instead, I want to reflect on where we are, and what we in higher education might expect from the new presidential administration—and then return to a few much larger and increasingly pressing “why?” questions about higher learning, higher education, and the students we serve.

 While imagining what will happen after inauguration day in 2025 is not necessarily a trustworthy process, we do have evidence—data—that points toward certain likely actions and their consequences.